Skip to content

 How Long Before a Car Is Considered Abandoned in Texas?

-Yes, you can take ownership of an abandoned vehicle in Texas by following legal procedures, including notifying local authorities, attempting to contact the owner, and applying for an abandoned title through the TxDMV after the legal notification period.
+Yes, you can take ownership of an abandoned vehicle in Texas.
+Follow legal procedures, including notifying local authorities, attempting to contact the owner, and applying for an abandoned title through the TxDMV after the legal notification period.

 Can I Take Ownership of an Abandoned Vehicle in Texas?